geotrellis/geotrellis-deployments/rpms/README.md

-From this directory, issue `./fetch s3://bucket/prefix/` where `s3://bucket/prefix/` is the path to a "directory" on S3 where RPMs have been previously published.
+From this directory, issue `./fetch s3://bucket/prefix/` where `s3://bucket/prefix/` is the path to a "directory" on S3 where RPMs have been previously published, such as `s3://geotrellis-build-artifacts/rpms/`.
 This will download the available RPMs as if you had built them yourself.
 You may then go to the `docker` directory off the project root and follow the instructions for building the image.

 ## Building